-An off-campus supervised work experience in psychological or related services offered at institutions providing treatment and rehabilitation for children, adolescents or adults.
+An off-campus supervised work experience in psychological or related services offered at institutions providing, research, education, treatment or rehabilitation for children, adolescents or adults.
 Specific placements depend on the needs of the institutions and the students' interests and experience.
 Each hour of academic credit requires 40 hours of work for the agency.
 Interns are evaluated by their clinical and faculty supervisors.
 Prerequisite: Senior status as a psychology major or permission of instructor.
 Internships may be arranged for fall or spring.
-Consult with instructor prior to registration.
+Consult with instructor a semester prior to registration.
+Offered in fall and spring.